mattermost/docs/source/administration/devops-command-center.rst

 2. Start a **Blank Playbook**, or use the built-in **Incident Management Playbook** as a template.
 3. Name your playbook and provide a description.
 4. Select the **Tasks** tab.
-5. Within the **Tasks** tab, customize the stages and tasks:
+5. Within the **Tasks** tab, customize the checklists and tasks:
   * Create and name new tasks to capture actions your team should take to resolve the incident.
-  * Create new stages to group tasks meant to be completed together.
+  * Create new checklists to group tasks meant to be completed together.
-  * Drag and drop to reorganize stages and tasks.
+  * Drag and drop to reorganize checklists and tasks.
   * Optionally add task descriptions to give additional context to members of the incident channel.
-Descriptions support a limited form of markdown, including text styling and hyperlinks.
+Descriptions support a limited form of Markdown, including text styling and hyperlinks.
   * Optionally add a slash command to the task that can be executed by members of the incident channel as needed.
 6. Select the **Preferences** tab.
 7. Within the **Preferences** tab, customize how status updates are communicated:
   * Optionally configure a broadcast channel to which status updates will be copied.
-If you are not a member of the configured broadcast channel, `Unknown Channel` will be shown instead of the channel name.
+If you are not a member of the configured broadcast channel, **Unknown Channel** is displayed instead of the channel name.
   * Optionally configure the default reminder timer used to prompt for regular updates.
 The reminder timer may be changed when a status update is written.
   * Optionally configure a template to use for the first status update.
 Subsequent status updates will start with the text of the most recent update.
 8. On the right-hand side of the screen, configure the permissions: